-Port Wallace, aka Port Wallis, is a series of villages leading out of Dartmouth, toward Waverley and Fall River.
-It’s made up of several smaller neighbourhoods that grow progressively less urban, though they’re bracketed by two major highways.
+Port Wallace, aka Port Wallis, is a series of villages leading out of Dartmouth, towards Waverley and Fall River.
+It’s made up of several smaller neighburhoods that grow progressively less urban, though they’re bracketed by two major highways.
 Montebello and Keystone Village are among Dartmouth’s newest neighbourhoods, and have a suburban character, while Portobello still retains the relaxed, improvised atmosphere of the cottage country it long was.
 It’s easy to picture a charmed life here, whether in a new-build or a quirky lake house.

 Port Wallace as named after Michael Wallace, a Scottish-born lawyer and politician who was the President of the Shubenacadie Canal when construction was completed in 1861.
-Soon after his death, the settlement changed the spelling of its name to Port Wallis, to honour Halifax’s dashing native son, Provo Wallis, naval hero of the War of 1812.
+Soon after his death, the settlement changed the spelling of his name to Port Wallis, to honour Halifax’s dashing native son, Provo Wallis, naval hero of the War of 1812.
 After almost a century of debate, the name Port Wallis was officially adopted in 1953, then rejected when the original Port Wallace spelling was readopted in 1963.

-With such a treasure just at the bottom of the hill, it’s no wonder that families have flocked to the Montebello neighbourhood.
-Homes here are no more than 25 years old — part of a mid-nineties construction boom.
+With such a treasure just at the bottom of the hill, it’s no wonder that families have flocked to Montebello neighbourhood.
+Homes here are no more than 25 years old – part of a mid-nineties construction boom.
 You’ll find lots of spacious two-story homes and split-levels, plus friendly bungalows and even some duplexes.
-Kids can make use of the safe paths between streets and cul-de-sacs to Ian Forsyth or Michael Wallace Elementary Schools.
+Kids can make use of the safe paths between streets and cul-de-sacs to Ian Forsyth or Michael Wallace Elementary schools.
 And the French Immersion elementary and high schools are side-by-side in the Unia Estates subdivision, where construction of new tract houses are still under construction.